alanryn/tako-developer-test/index.md

 ### Answer

-- Create a new json template called `page.member.json` in the `templates` folder.
+- Create a new template called `page.member.liquid` in the `templates` folder.
 This will be the template for the Member page.

 - Create a new page called `Member`.
-Make sure the page uses the `page.mamber.json` template ( if you don't see the the template is only available in the dropdown list after the theme is published)
+Make sure the page uses the `page.mamber.liquid` template ( if you don't see the the template, it is only available in the dropdown list after the theme is published)

 - While in the Shopify Admin, add a new menu with a `Member` page link.
 This menu will relplace the regular menu when a customer is logged-in and tagged as "vip".

-- Optional: Add a message in case non vip member gets to the member page without being logged in or tagged as "vip":
+- Optional: Add a message in case a non-vip member gets to the member page without being logged in or tagged as "vip":

 In `theme.liquid` file add a test to determine if the user is logged-in:
 {% raw %}